- Code MKTG2003

 - Generate differentiated value propositions for a financial services organisation based on appropriate theories, models, and/or framework

-- Communicate strategies or strategic alternatives both in writing and verbally to facilitate organisational marketing decision-making and problem-solving in the financial services sector
+- Defend both verbally and in written forms, strategies or strategic alternatives to facilitate organisational marketing decision-making and problem-solving in the financial services sector

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.